alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 > **Chapter Overview**
 >
-> This section introduces and analyses the findings of several stakeholder engagement events, which were conducted to a) identify participant's attitudes towards digital mental healthcare, b) understand which ethical values and principles they view as significant, and c) explore how to use this information to construct trustworthy assurance cases and argument patterns for relevant ethical goals.
+> This section introduces and analyses the findings of several stakeholder engagement events, which were conducted to a) identify participant's attitudes towards DMHTs, b) understand which ethical values and principles they view as significant, and c) explore how to use this information to construct trustworthy assurance cases and argument patterns for relevant ethical goals.
 >
 > First, we introduce the objectives, structure, and content of the workshops.
 >
 > Second, we analyse the findings of our workshops, drawing connections with the methodology of trustworthy assurance.
-These findings support the development of two *argument patterns*, presented in chapter 4, which serve to distill recurring themes from all of workshop participants that were deemed significant.
+These findings support the development of two *argument patterns*, presented in chapter 5, which serve to distill recurring themes from all of workshop participants that were deemed significant.
 >
 > Finally, we offer several recommendations for policy-makers, regulators, and developers, based on the preliminary results of the project.